 Here's a look at those courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and our Best in State rankings.

-10 .
-Philadelphia Cricket Club (Wissahickon), Flourtown, Pa.: Tillie grew up learning cricket at the Cricket Club before building the club's original golf course.
+10. Philadelphia Cricket Club (Wissahickon), Flourtown, Pa.: Tillie grew up learning cricket at the Cricket Club before building the club's original golf course.
 A recent renovation by Keith Foster has brought this Philly design back to its classic roots, re-establishing one of Tillie's best works.
-The Wissahickon course is currently ranked 115th on our latest Second 100 Greatest ranking and fifth in the state—moving up seven spots from its previous position.
-A member of our two inaugural "200 Toughest" rankings, the Cricket Club is as close as it has ever been to making its return to our biennial ranking o America's 100 Greatest.
-The great hazard on the fourth hole is one of his best, and the 18th hole is one of his best finishers.
+The Wissahickon course is currently ranked 110th on our latest Second 100 Greatest ranking and fourth in the state.
+A member of our inaugural "200 Toughest" rankings, the Cricket Club is as close as it has ever been to making its return to our biennial ranking of America's 100 Greatest.
+The great hazard on the fourth hole is one of his best, and the 18th hole is one of Tillie's best finishers.

-7 .
-Somerset Hills Country Club, Bernardsville, N.J.: Perhaps Tillinghast's boldest green designs sit at Somerset Hills, where his greensites remain mostly untouched since 1918.
+6. Somerset Hills Country Club, Bernardsville, N.J.: Perhaps Tillinghast's boldest green designs sit at Somerset Hills.
 Tillie did not usually design template holes, but his Redan second hole is one of his best.
-Somerset Hills currently sits at No. 64 on our 100 Greatest, with the charming, rolling layout ranking as high as 41st in 2003.
+Somerset Hills currently sits at No. 50 on our 100 Greatest -- the charming layout has continued to improve on our ranking over the past five lists.

-3 .
-Bethpage State Park (Black), Farmingdale, N.Y.: Though commonly referred to as one of Tillinghast's great designs, the truth is, the design for Bethpage Black should mostly be credited to Joseph H. Burbeck, the long-time superintendent at Bethpage State Park.
+3. Bethpage State Park (Black), Farmingdale, N.Y.: Though commonly referred to as one of Tillinghast's great designs, the truth is, the design for Bethpage Black should mostly be credited to Joseph H. Burbeck, the long-time superintendent at Bethpage State Park.
 Mostly finished as a solo designer by 1936, Tillie was brought in as a consultant by owner Robert Moses, referred to as "New York's Master Builder, the man responsible for creating most of the dams and bridges around the state, most of its highways and state parks, two New York City World Fairs and the United Nations building," wrote Ron Whitten in 2002.
 Regardless, Tillinghast and Burbeck combined to create "the public Pine Valley" for Long Islanders, who agreed to share their course with the world for the 2002 and 2009 U.S. Open, and 2011 and 2016 Barclays.
-The 2019 PGA Championship will take place at Bethpage Black, in addition to the 2024 Ryder Cup, which is bound to be the most boisterous set of matches in Cup history.
+The PGA of America has now partnered with Bethpage, having hosted the 2019 PGA Championship and the upcoming 2024 Ryder Cup, which is bound to be the most boisterous set of matches in Cup history.

-1 .
-Winged Foot Golf Club (West), Mamaroneck, N.Y.: Likely Tillinghast's most complete set of green designs, Gil Hanse recently referred to Winged Foot West as having the most fascinating to study in the world.
-He might be slightly biased, having completed a restoration project at Winged Foot, but Hanse has worked at many, many top clubs—and has seen pretty much every top course in the world.
-So his opinion of Tillinghast's mushroom-shaped complexes is one to be appreciated.
-In 2020, the U.S. Open will return here for a sixth time, adding to the rich history here (only Oakmont and Baltusrol have hosted more U.S. Opens with seven each).
-The West course is currently ranked 10th on our 100 Greatest; its highest position coming in 1985 and 1987 (fifth).
+1. Winged Foot Golf Club (West), Mamaroneck, N.Y.: Likely Tillinghast's most complete set of green designs, Gil Hanse recently referred to Winged Foot West as having the most fascinating putting surfaces to study in the world.
+He might be slightly biased, having completed a restoration project at Winged Foot, but Hanse has worked at many, many top clubs—and studied the top courses in the world.
+So that statement about Tillinghast's mushroom-shaped complexes is one to be appreciated.
+The U.S. Open returned to Winged Foot for a sixth time in 2020, adding to the rich history here (only Oakmont and Baltusrol have hosted more U.S. Opens with seven each).
+The West course is currently ranked 12th on our 100 Greatest; its highest position coming in 1985 and 1987 (fifth).

 Other notable Tillinghast courses: